 - 5 teaspoons salt

-- 1/2 cup puffed rice or corn flakes cereal, smashed just a little
+- 1/2 cup crisp rice cereal or corn flakes, smashed just a little

 - 2 large eggs

 - 1 1/2 to 3 cups canola or olive oil

 - 2 sticks (8 oz) unsalted butter or, preferably, ghee, (optional)